4.4. Law of Total Probability and Bayes’ Rule

 \[A_1 \cup A_2 \cup \cdots \cup A_n = \Omega.\]

 In other words, a partition divides the sample space into non-overlapping pieces that, when combined, reconstruct the entire space.
-You can think of it as slicing a pizza—each slice represents an event in the partition, with no overlap between slices, and all slices together make up the whole pizza.
+You can think of a partition as pizza slices—each slice represents an event, the slices do not overlap, and together they make up a whole pizza.

-Given a partition of the sample space, the law of partitions provides a way to calculate the probability of an event by examining how it intersects with each part of the partition.
+The law of partitions provides a way to calculate the probability of a new event by examining how it intersects with each part of a partition.

 Note ✏️